colts70/The-Sematic-Stack/README.md

 Header Check: Does /https://yourdomain.com/.well-known/stack return Content-Type: application/ld+json?

-Pointer Check: Does the dfh:anchors object in your stack file resolve to absolute HTTPS URLs?
+Pointer Check: Do the dfh:anchors object in your stack file resolve to absolute HTTPS URLs?

 Specification Status This document contains: